Often there seems to be no middle ground in discussing electric-car maker Tesla Motors.

-And the company's stock is so obsessively analyzed both by supporters and detractors that sober analysis is often hard to come by.
+And the California company's stock is so obsessively analyzed both by supporters and detractors that sober analysis is often hard to come by.

-Tesla Model 3Enlarge Photo
+2017 Tesla Model 3

 That would be the pace of ongoing sales for the company's current Model S sedan and Model X crossover utility vehicle—which could well have plateaued.